JakubGrobelny/anki-japanese-writing-deck/README.md

 # What is this?

 This is an Anki deck for Japanese writing practice that allows you to practice drawing the characters.
 It contains hiragana, katakana and 2136 Jōyō Kanji.
 For every character the meaning and sample vocabulary are shown.
+It is powered by [kakimashou.com](kakimashou.com).

 # How to Import This Deck into Anki